Alexisvt/npm-notes/README.md

 }
 ```

-and If we want to delete using a similar approach we can use [rimraf](https://www.npmjs.com/package/rimraf) instead of `rm -rf`.
+and if we want to delete using a similar approach we can use [rimraf](https://www.npmjs.com/package/rimraf) instead of `rm -rf`.

 ```json
 {